dkohlhase/BCB546X-Fall2018-Final-Project/Romay_et_al-2013.md

 ![](./Figures/Romay_et_al/Fig1.png)

-First step  was to create a new position collumn that was continuous across the entrire genome rather than positions that restarted for every chromosome
+The data for this figure are located at Panzea.
+The first issue we ran into was loading the data file into R Studio.
+When we tried to load the entire file the process took an extensive amount of time.
+If we were successful in loading the file, then visualizing the dataframe in R was  In order to create a graph that fell on a single x-axis a new position column that was continuous across the entrire genome rather than positions that restarted for every chromosome

 ![](./Figures/Iowa_Captives/Fig1.png)